openzim/javascript-libzim/SEARCH_SNIPPETS_IMPLEMENTATION.md

 ## 🎯 Overview

+**Important: The functionality documented here only currently exists in libzim W/ASM versions _built from source_.
+This is because it depends on a few patches of the source code to prevent unhandled exceptions in the W/ASM port.
+The patches can be seen in the Makefile.**

 This document explains the implementation of **content snippets** for search results in javascript-libzim.
 Content snippets provide contextual text excerpts around search terms, similar to Google search results and Kiwix Desktop functionality.

-The implementation extends libzim's full-text search capabilities to extract and highlight relevant content from Wikipedia articles and other ZIM file content.
+The implementation extends javascript-libzim's full-text search capabilities to extract and highlight relevant content from Wikipedia articles and other ZIM file content.

 ## 🏗️ Architecture